Jonam-2004/Face-Recognition-based-attendance-system/README.md

 - **Attendance Logging**: Automatically logs attendance by recording entry and exit times, as well as the duration of presence.
 - **Interactive UI**: Web-based interface built with Flask to view attendance records and manage users.
 - **Real-time Attendance**: Uses live camera feed for face recognition and attendance tracking.
+- **Contactless Attendance**: Utilizes a webcam to capture faces and log attendance.
+- **Real-Time Recognition**: Identifies and classifies faces in real-time.
+- **Dynamic Status Updates**: Categorizes attendees as "Present," "Notable," or "Absent" based on time spent.
+- **User Management**: Provides an interface to add, manage, and display users.
+- **Daily Logs**: Stores attendance records in CSV files for easy access.

 ## Folder Structure
 - `Attendance/` - Stores daily attendance records in CSV format.